Simon9511/PHBS_BlockChain_2018/README.md

 - Starting from the second value, $ADX_t = (ADX_{t-1} * (n-1) + DX_t) / n$<br>

 ## 2.2 Meaning of ADX indicators
-Although the process of calculating ADX is cumbersome, during which we use a lot of auxiliary variables, the meaning behind ADX is very clear. __$DIplusN$ and $DIminusN$ describe recent ups and downs respectively__.
+Although the process of calculating ADX is cumbersome, during which we use a lot of auxiliary variables, the meaning behind ADX is very clear.

+__$DIplusN$ and $DIminusN$ describe recent ups and downs respectively__.
 Whether it is rising or falling, as long as the trend is significant, there will always be a larger one among $DIplusN$ and $DIminusN$.
-So the value of $DX = 100 × abs((DIplusN – DIminusN) / (DIplusN + DIminusN))$ will range from 0 to 100. __The more significant the trend is, the bigger the $DX$ is__.Since $ADX$ is the smoothed mean of $DX$, __$ADX$ can describe the strength of recent trends__.
+So the value of $DX = 100 × abs((DIplusN – DIminusN) / (DIplusN + DIminusN))$ will range from 0 to 100. __The more significant the trend is, the bigger the $DX$ is__.

+Since $ADX$ is the smoothed mean of $DX$, __$ADX$ can describe the strength of recent trends__.
 Because the absolute value is taken when calculating $DX$, this results in $ADX$ values ranging from 0 to 100, so $ADX$ itself only describes the strength of the trend and does not indicate the direction of the trend.
-However, __the direction of the trend can still be judged by the size of $DIplusN$ and $DIminusN$ (or other methods)__.
+But we can still judge __the direction of the trend by the size of $DIplusN$ and $DIminusN$ (or other methods)__.

 The blue curve in the figure below is the ADX value of the weekly frequency data of the Shanghai Composite Index over the past 12 years (n = 8 when calculating the smoothing mean).
 It is not difficult to see that __there is significant rising trend in the circled area__.
 And __at the same time the ADX value in these area is also significantly high__, which means ADX indicators can indicate the strength of the trend of stock price.
 ![000001.XSHG ADX](https://github.com/Simon9511/PHBS_BlockChain_2018/blob/master/picture/ADX_000001.png)
 We use the same parameters to calculate the ADX indicator of BTC.
 And we can see from the picture below that ADX can also indicates significant trend in BTC price (in the circled area, there is a significant rising trend in BTC with a relatively high ADX value).